-During October 2022, this user had two interactions and an interpreter was provided for both interactions.
-While the user had attendance records that seemed to indicate he attended an education program throughout the month, the facility reports he has not attended but they cannot mark him as absent without risking him being barred from enrolling in this group going forward.
-Robinson is in full compliance with the requirements of providing an interpreter.
+During November 2022, this user had two interactions and an interpreter was provided for one of the two interactions.
+The one interaction for which an interpreter was not provided was a nurse sick call appointment.
+All staff are aware of the need to provide interpreters.
+Whenever there is an issue with a staff member, appropriate action is taken through supervisors and corrective actions where necessary.
+This issue is not systemic and not expected to repeat.
+Additionally, while the user had attendance records that seemed to indicate he attended an education program throughout the month, the facility reports he has not attended but they cannot mark him as absent without risking him being barred from enrolling in this group going forward.
+The issue with one interaction not involving an interpreter is not systemic but has been addressed with the facility to ensure compliance.